TheochemUI/eOn/docs/source/team.md

-# eON Team
+# eOn Team

-The EON software is primarily a collaboration between the Henkelman and Jónsson research groups.
+The `eOn` software is primarily a collaboration between the Henkelman and Jónsson research groups.

 ## Contributors